kongdehanstat/BBseminar/README.md

 ### About the seminar series:

 Welcome to our casual research seminar organized in the [Department of Statistical Sciences](https://www.statistics.utoronto.ca) at the University of Toronto.
 Our aim is to explore the diverse research conducted by our faculty, students, and postdocs.
-Talks usually last 30 to 45 minutes, followed by discussions.
+Talks usually last around 30 minutes, followed by discussions.
 We cover current research, overviews of emerging topics, and more.
 Some pizzas will be offered before the seminar around 12:20pm.

 Seminar organizers: [Austin Brown](https://austindavidbrown.github.io) & [Archer Gong Zhang](https://gozhang.github.io) & [Piotr Zwiernik](https://pzwiernik.github.io/)